Michalloo/Polling_tool_app_backend/README.md

 Running unitests:

-   - While the virtual enviroment is activate, type in command line "python manage.py test".
+   - While the virtual enviroment is activate and you are in "backendPollingApp\recruitment_task" folder, type in command line "python manage.py test" and press enter.

 Files responsible for frontend side of this application can be found here: https://github.com/Michalloo/Polling_tool_app_frontend/tree/master